 While sharing healthy snacks like sweet potatoes with your dog can be a great way to bond, it's important to be mindful of their overall diet.
 Spot's internal data shows that pet insurance claims for dietary indiscretions average $572, highlighting the importance of caution and research before sharing snacks with your furry friend.

 Is it better to boil or bake sweet potatoes for dogs?
 Both boiling and baking are safe cooking methods for sweet potatoes.
-Baking tends to retain more nutrients, while boiling may be slightly quicker.
+Baking preserves more vitamins (especially A and C) that are lost in boiling water, making the nutrients more beneficial for your dog.

 Key Takeaways